On the Trade-off of Intra-/Inter-class Diversity for Supervised Pre-training: Empirical Observations

 The goal of this work is to study the trade-off of intra-/inter-class diversity in a supervised pre-training dataset and its impact on the pre-trained model's performance on downstream tasks.
 Specifically, the inter-class diversity refers to the diversity of classes in pre-training dataset, \ie, how many different classes we have ($K$); while the intra-class diversity refers to the diversity of samples within each class, \ie, how many different samples in each class ($n$).
 When the size of the pre-training dataset is fixed, increasing either type of diversity will by definition decrease the other, leading to a dataset diversity trade-off.
-To study the impact of such dataset diversity trade-off, we experiment with pre-training datasets with varying number of classes and number of samples per class.
+To study the impact of such dataset diversity trade-off, we experiment with pre-training datasets with varying numbers of classes and number of samples per class.
+The experimental details can be found in Appendix~\ref{app:exp}.

-\paragraph{Evaluation protocol.} Following common practice~\cite{Huh2016WhatMI}, we use the ImageNet~\cite{ILSVRC15} as the dataset for supervised pre-training.
+\textbf{Evaluation protocol.} Following common practice~\cite{Huh2016WhatMI}, we use the ImageNet~\cite{ILSVRC15} as the dataset for supervised pre-training.
 In this work, we mainly use ResNet-18~\cite{he2016deep} as the backbone model.
 For evaluating the performance of the pre-trained model on downstream tasks, we perform linear probing (tuning the head but freezing the lower layers).
 We repeat each individual experiment five times and report the averaged top-1 accuracy.

-\paragraph{Downstream tasks.} We adopt the following six datasets as the downstream classification tasks: Stanford40 dataset~\cite{yao2011human} for action recognition, StanfordDogs~\cite{khosla2011novel} for fine-grained object recognition, MIT67~\cite{quattoni2009recognizing} for scene classification, CIFAR10~\cite{krizhevsky2009learning} for image recognition datasets, Flowers102~\cite{nilsback2008automated} for image classification dataset, FGVCAircraft~\cite{maji13fine-grained} for aircraft classification dataset.
+\textbf{Downstream tasks.} We adopt the following six datasets as the downstream classification tasks: Stanford40 dataset~\cite{yao2011human} for action recognition, StanfordDogs~\cite{khosla2011novel} for fine-grained object recognition, MIT67~\cite{quattoni2009recognizing} for scene classification, CIFAR10~\cite{krizhevsky2009learning} for image recognition datasets, Flowers102~\cite{nilsback2008automated} for image classification dataset, FGVCAircraft~\cite{maji13fine-grained} for aircraft classification dataset.